 Appropriate Connection Methods

-Devices may be connected to the college’s network at appropriate connectivity points including voice/data jacks, through an approved wireless network access point, via a VPN, or through DSL, cable modems, and traditional modems over phone lines.
+Devices may only be connected to the college’s network at appropriate connectivity points via authorized methods.

 - Users may not make modifications or extensions to the network, such as installing a personal wireless access point that rebroadcasts Colorado College’s network.

 Those using the college’s network may be required to authenticate when connecting a device.
-ITS: maintains a database containing machine identification, network addresses, and ownership information.
-This data is used to contact the registered user of the equipment in the event his/her computer is compromised.
+ITS maintains a database containing machine identification, network addresses, and ownership information.
+This data is used to contact the registered users of the equipment in the event their devices are compromised.

 Protection of the Network

-- By connecting to the college’s network, users acknowledge that network traffic to and from their computers may be scanned.
+- By connecting to the college’s network, users acknowledge that network traffic to and from their devices may be scanned.

 Suspension or Revocation of Access

 Use of CC’s information technology resources is a privilege.
 If a person is found to be in violation of these policies, this privilege may be revoked through temporary or permanent denial of access to such resources.

 - People suspected of violating these policies may be temporarily denied access to CC’s information technology resources during investigation of the alleged abuse.